mjvar/intro-to-interactive-media/finalProject/README.md

 # Final Project: Sonar DJ

-Sonar DJ is an interactive electronic music production kit.
+Sonar DJ is an interactive electronic music kit.

 ### November 25

 A distance sensor is mounted on a servo.
-The area in front of the distance scanner is the audio space.
-When you put cubes on different parts of the space and hit SCAN, the distance scanner scans its surroundings and plays music based on the positions of the cubes.
+The area in front of the distance scanner is the "audio space", which is a labelled mat with different channels.
+When you put cubes on different parts of each channel and hit SCAN, the distance scanner scans its surroundings and plays music based on the positions of the cubes.

 <img src="docs/idea.jpg" width="600px">